 Some consider obesity to be a form of drowning, whereas you are in fact drowning in fat, inflicting serious damage to your internal organs.
 It’s like being trapped in a toxic environment that you can’t escape as it eats away at your health.

 - COVID-19 Infection

 How Bariatric Surgery Helps Fight Obesity

-Bariatric surgery options such as a gastric sleeve (VSG), gastric bypass, duodenal switch, gastric banding and the gastric balloon are helpful in serving as a weight loss tool.
+Bariatric and metabolic surgery options such as a gastric sleeve (VSG), gastric bypass, duodenal switch, gastric banding, and the gastric balloon are helpful in serving as a weight-loss tool.

 But even after undergoing bariatric surgery, it is important that an individual adheres to healthy dietary and lifestyle habits.
 Many who undergo bariatric surgery in Tijuana, Mexico with our company state after the fact that they still see that overweight person in the mirror after they lose weight.
 To them, there is still a mental battle that they must face as they fight for their health and well-be.
-One example of this is former patient Paul, who underwent surgery in January of 2016.
-(You can view his story here) or clicking the photo.
+One example of this is former patient Paul M, who underwent surgery in January of 2016.